songlinl/btp-mission-hybrid-rag/run/rag-vector.md

 **Retrieval Augmented Generation (RAG) workflow**

 1. Business documents that should be used for answering user questions are fed into the model.
 The contents of the files are split into smaller chunks.
-    >[!Note] "Chunking" (and sometimes called "llm chunking") refers to dividing a large text corpus into smaller, manageable pieces or segments.
+    >📝**Note**: "Chunking" (and sometimes called "llm chunking") refers to dividing a large text corpus into smaller, manageable pieces or segments.
 Each recursive chunking part acts as a standalone unit of information that can be individually indexed and retrieved.
 2. Embedding functions are used to create embeddings from the file/document chunks.
-    > [!Note] Embeddings refer to dense, continuous vectors representing text in a high-dimensional space.
+    >📝**Note**: Embeddings refer to dense, continuous vectors representing text in a high-dimensional space.
 These vectors serve as coordinates in a semantic space, capturing the relationships and meanings between words.
     > ![embeddings](img/embeddings.png)
 3. The embeddings are then stored as vectors in the SAP HANA Cloud Database.
 4. A query or prompt is submitted.